How to Train Your Dog to Stay Home Alone |Last Updated11-28-2022

 So, when you first get your puppy, you need to ensure you can be with them for the first few months.
 If not you, then you want someone looking after them at all times.
 Remember that it’ll take a few months to house train your dog’s bathroom abilities – during this time attention is important.

-The perfect time to start training would be after the first nine months.
 The key is to start gradual training around eight to nine months.
 This means leaving the dog alone for a few hours and gradually increasing the time span.
 Once your dog approaches 12 months, you want them to be able to stay alone the whole day.

 If you’ve adopted an adult Shih Tzu, you might find a few additional things behavioural things.
 Your dog might suffer from abandonment issues – it’s important you learn to deal with this while training.
 You also need to ensure the dog has enough time to get familiar with the new environment before you leave them alone.